4ms/stm32mp1-baremetal/README.md

 I've written a simple driver class that lives in `examples/shared/drivers/`.
 There also is some shared initialization code in `examples/shared/system/`, such as setting up the MMU and the caches.
-For the most part you can use these as-is for most projects (although you will need to modify the MMU setup if your project needs areas of RAM to be non-cacheable in order to use a DMA, for example).
-I plan to do a tutorial on the MMU eventually.
+For the most part you can use these as-is, although you will need to modify the MMU setup if your project needs areas of RAM to be non-cacheable in order to use a DMA, for example.

-U-Boot is a third-party tool that we use for the bootloader (don't worry if you're not familiar with U-Boot!).
-The U-Boot bootloader must be built once, and loaded once onto an SD card, which is inserted into the board.
-You probably won't need to think about it ever again after that, unless your hardware changes substantially (or you run the `corpo_rproc` example project).
+U-Boot is a third-party tool that we use for the bootloader.
+Pre-built U-boot images are included in this repo, so all you have to do is load them onto an SD card and never think about it again unless you start using custom hardware or need to change the boot command (as is optionally done in the `corpo_rproc` example project).

+I've also provided a script to build U-boot, too.
+If you're familiar with Linux kernel and device driver code, you'll notice some similarities.

-The application ultimately needs to live on the SD card as well, but it can be flashed into RAM using an SWD flasher, making debugging much easier than having to copy files to an SD card each time the code is changed.
+The application ultimately needs to live on the SD card as well, but it can be flashed into RAM using an SWD/JTAG flasher, making debugging much easier than having to copy files to an SD card each time the code is changed.

 ## Requirements